Earth Oven

-For the first time in 1770 Festival history, the Gooreng Gooreng will host a Kup Murri, a traditional underground cooking experience that offers a powerful cultural connection through food, storytelling, and community.
+For the first time in 1770 Festival history, the Gooreng Gooreng will host a Earth Oven, a traditional underground cooking experience that offers a powerful cultural connection through food, storytelling, and community.

-A Kup Murri is a ceremonial feast where food is slow-cooked in an earth oven using hot stones and carefully prepared layers of leaves, resulting in rich, smoky flavours passed down through generations.
-The Gooreng Gooreng people—Traditional Custodians of the land—will lead the preparation and cooking process.
+An Earth Oven is a ceremonial feast where food is slow-cooked in an earth oven using hot stones and carefully prepared layers of leaves, resulting in rich, smoky flavours passed down through generations.
+The Gooreng Gooreng —Traditional Custodians of the land—will lead the preparation and cooking process.

 The fire will be lit in the early hours of Saturday morning, followed by the careful preparation of the food.
 Throughout the day, festivalgoers are invited to observe the process, learn about this beautiful and time-honoured cooking tradition, and connect with First Nations culture in a respectful and engaging way.